identity-managed/website/content/blog/a-sprinkling-of-understanding-workflow-in-ilm-2.md

 ---
-title: 'a sprinkling of understanding Workflow in ILM 2'
+title: "a sprinkling of understanding Workflow in ILM 2"
 date: 2008-09-16T17:48:00.001-07:00
 draft: false
 url: /2008/09/sprinkling-of-understanding-workflow-in.html
 tags:
   - Workflow
   - WWF
   - ILM 2 Beta 3
 ---

 So by now all of you know that understanding Windows Workflow Foundation is going to be quite helpful in implementing ILM 2.